Crohn’s Disease: Symptoms and Treatment

 What is Crohn’s disease?

 Crohn’s disease is mainly based on an irritation or swelling in a part of the digestive tract.
-It can affect us in two ways: inflammation of the small intestine as ulcerative colitis in the large intestine, colon and the rectum.
+It can affect us in two ways: inflammation of the small intestine and ulcerative colitis in the large intestine, colon and the rectum.

 Who suffers from this disease?